mrugakshiharkare/Backend-Project-1-Development-/README.md

 #### 📷 `Output`

-The application displays all matching patterns found in the test string based on the provided regular expression.
+- The application displays all matching patterns found in the test string based on the provided regular expression.
+- You can refer https://github.com/mrugakshiharkare/Backend-Project-1-Development-/blob/main/Backend-Project-1-Development.png for reference of the output

 #### ✨ `Learning Outcome`